ShutterDebug/TrueList_RE_Legal/PRIVACY.md

 - **Overpass API** — queries nearby points of interest and road proximity using the property's coordinates.
 Two mirrors are used: overpass-api.de and overpass.kumi.systems (operated by FOSSGIS e.V., the German OpenStreetMap association).

 **Backend and AI services:**
-- **Cloudflare Workers** — our AI Summary backend runs on Cloudflare's edge infrastructure.
-Aggregated property data is sent here to generate summaries.
+- **Cloudflare Workers** — our backend receives property details, uses the address to look up nearby amenities and road exposure, and distills everything into de-identified property signals.
+These signals — not including the property address — are then forwarded to AI providers to generate the summary.
 - **Cloudflare D1** — our backend database, hosted on Cloudflare, stores analytics events, diagnostic snapshots, and user feedback (see sections above).
-- **AI models (e.g. Anthropic, OpenAI)** — our backend forwards aggregated property data to third-party AI providers to generate the plain-language summary.
-No personal user data (such as identity or account information) is included in these requests.
+- **AI models (e.g. Anthropic, OpenAI)** — receive de-identified property signals from our backend to generate the plain-language summary.
+No personal user information is included.
 - **PostHog** — receives anonymous product analytics events (see Product Analytics Telemetry above).
 PostHog does not receive diagnostic snapshots or feedback content.

 Please refer to the respective privacy policies of these services for details on how they handle requests.